 We liked Lisa a lot – she learned everyone’s name quickly, she was aware of and attentive to our classmates’ various needs for modifications, and she did the workout right along with us instead of standing up in front and shouting.
 The music she played was mostly remixed Top 40 and wasn’t heavily featured in class, which is good because at times she walked us through pretty complicated steps and we aren’t sure we would have gotten them if the music had been louder.
 Lisa helped everyone in class feel like they were getting a good workout in, and it was also clear that she cared whether or not we were getting a good workout.

-Like all Pure Barre studios, this place lacks showers.
+Like all Pure Barre studios, the Upper West Side location lacks showers.
 The one bathroom in the back is incredibly large and I can imagine getting ready for work with the help of some dry shampoo.
 There’s also ample space to store your belongings; unfortunately, this is on the other side of the studio all the way in the back of the property.
 The front desk area feels a little crowded, with just a few racks of merchandise and one cramped changing stall.
 We did spy some coupons for teachers and students in between fancy water bottles, so we feel good that this studio cares about people and gives back to the community.
 Lastly, we just want to mention one more time that this studio is located on the same block as the American Museum of Natural History on 81st and Columbus – it’s one of the most beautiful blocks in the City to stroll along and there’s lots of stuff to do before or after class, whether that means saying hello to all the dinosaurs in the museum or waiting in line forever at Shake Shack.

 412 Columbus Ave, New York, NY 10024 Upper West Side Barre $$$$